 The Polk County Crime Examiner personally compiles arrest reports that cover the Polk County, Ga. area, including Cedartown, Rockmart and Aragon.

-Listed below is the report for Wednesday Jan.
-2, 2013.
+Listed below is the report for Saturday Jan.
+19, 2013.
 The report includes a complete list of arrests, prior arrests, bonding information and inmate photos.
 Unless specified otherwise, all information is obtained from the Polk County Sheriff's Office.
+Click here to view today's Floyd County arrest report morning edition.

 The following people were arrested and charged with the violations listed below.
 Click on the links to view prior arrests and/or additional details.

-Harvey Lee Peek, 67, of Rockmart was arrested by Polk County deputies on a warrant for felony probation violation.
-Peek remains in custody at the time of this publication.
-See also (7/1/2010) (2/5/2010)
+Charles Jackson, 70, of Cedartown was arrested by Cedartown police on a warrant for felony probation violation.
+Jackson remains in custody at the time of this publication.
+See also (King Street Drug Raid) (3/15/2011)

 Arrest reports do not reflect the guilt or innocence of the individuals listed.
 All parties are presumed innocent until proven guilty in a court of law.
 Not every arrest/charge leads to a conviction.
 A conviction or acquittal is determined by the court system.